andrewthetechie/gha-repo-manager/README.md

 * repos
 * secrets
 * repo settings
+* Files

 See [examples/settings.yml](./examples/settings.yml) for an example config file.
 The schemas for this file are in [repo_manager.schemas](./repo_magager/schemas).

+### File Management -- Experimental
+File management can copy files from your local environment to a target repo, copy files from one location to another in the target repo, move files in the target repo, and delete files in the target repo.

+File operations are performed using the Github BLOB API and your PAT.
+Each file operation is a separate commit.

+This feature is helpful to keep workflows or settings file in sync from a central repo to many repos.

 ### Example workflow

 ```yaml